finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 }
 ```

-And dont't forget to import the style:
+And don't forget to import the style:

 ```js
 // src/index.js
 import './main.css';
 ```

-Now, if we take a look at our compiled HTML in browser, it will attached `<style>` tag in our DOM, and it might be look like this:
+Now, if we take a look at our compiled HTML in the browser, it will attach the `<style>` tag in our DOM, and it might look like below:

 ![CSS in the DOM example](/images/css-example.jpg)